Inspector Gadget (1983 TV series): Voice cast

 The role of Inspector Gadget went through two different voice actors before Don Adams was cast.
-The first voice of Inspector Gadget was provided by Jesse White, but his voice characteristics were not tested well.
+The first voice of Inspector Gadget was provided by Jesse White, but his voice characteristics did not test well.
 Gary Owens auditioned the voice of Inspector Gadget with ad-libs, including his catchphrase "Wowsers!".
 Eventually, producers decided to cast actor Don Adams in the role, re-recording all of Inspector Gadget's dialogue in the pilot from Jesse White and Gary Owens.
 (Note: In the DVD commentary Wowsers!
 A Retrospective Look At Inspector Gadget, Andy Heyward stated that Gary Owens was the first to voice Inspector Gadget before it went to Jesse White.
 It is unknown which source has accurate information.)
 Adams was seen as perfect, because he had played the original Maxwell Smart, the character that inspired Inspector Gadget.

 Dr. Claw, M.A.D.
 Cat, and Brain were voiced by Frank Welker.
-Welker and Adams recorded their dialogue in separate sessions in Los Angeles, while the rest of the first season's cast recorded in Toronto.
 Don Francks initially replaced Welker as Dr. Claw for 25 episodes following the pilot before Welker was called in to replace him for those episodes.
-However, Welker was unable to re-record a few episodes, where Francks' voice remained.
-Francks remained with the show, however, and usually performed the voice of a henchman of Dr. Claw.
-Sometimes Francks would portray a secondary M.A.D. agent, with Welker (who usually performed the voices of the agents otherwise) as the other in episodes where Francks' voice was necessary.
 Penny was originally voiced by Mona Marshall in the pilot and was subsequently portrayed by Don Francks' daughter, Cree Summer, for the rest of the first season in her first voice acting role.
-Chief Quimby was voiced by John Stephenson in the original pilot, and later by Dan Hennessey for the remainder of the first season.

-After the pilot, all of the first-season episodes were voice-recorded in Toronto at the Nelvana facilities.
-When production of Inspector Gadget moved from Nelvana in Toronto to DiC's headquarters in Los Angeles for the second season, all of the Canadian-based voice artists were replaced.
-Holly Berger replaced Cree Summer Francks as the voice of Penny while Maurice LaMarche replaced Hennessey as the voice of Chief Quimby.
-Occasionally, LaMarche would fill in for Don Adams as Inspector Gadget whenever necessary.

 In 2025, LaMarche revealed that a young Jim Carrey auditioned for the role of Corporal Capeman, ultimately getting beaten out by Townsend Coleman.
 LaMarche believes that had he won the role, as well as the title role of Disney's Bonkers, he probably would not have pursued a live action film career.